Message Passing on the Edge: Towards Scalable and Expressive GNNs: The distinguishing power of EB-1WL

 \subsection{Logical characterization}

-The distinguishing power of the $k$-WL test can be characterized via a fragment of first-order logic, namely the \emph{$(k+1)$-variable fragment with counting quantifiers} \citep{DBLP:journals/combinatorica/CaiFI92}, with 1WL and 2WL corresponding to the two- and three-variable fragments, respectively.
-These logical characterizations have been an important tool in studying GNNs, as they offer helpful insights into what GNNs can accomplish.
+Next, we provide a complete characterization of EB-1WL's expressiveness through first-order logic.
+To highlight the merit of this result, we note that the distinguishing power of the $k$-WL test can be characterized via a fragment of first-order logic, namely the \emph{$(k+1)$-variable fragment with counting quantifiers} \citep{DBLP:journals/combinatorica/CaiFI92}, with 1WL and 2WL corresponding to the two- and three-variable fragments, respectively.
+These logical characterizations have been an important tool in studying GNNs, as they offer insights into what GNNs can accomplish (cf.,~\cite{DBLP:conf/iclr/BarceloKM0RS20}).

 We show that EB-1WL also admits a natural logical characterization, further demonstrating the robustness and naturalness of our newly proposed framework.
 Specifically, EB-1WL corresponds to a novel natural logic we introduce below.
-This logic lies strictly between the two- and three-variable counting fragments, providing a \emph{precise} conceptualization of its position “between” 1WL and 2WL.
+This logic lies strictly between the two- and three-variable counting fragments, providing a precise characterization of its position between 1WL and 2WL.

-We assume familiarity with the syntax and semantics of first-order logic (FO).
-We write $\phi(\bar x)$ to indicate that the free variables of $\phi$ are exactly those in the tuple $\bar x$.
+In the following, we assume familiarity with the syntax and semantics of first-order logic (FO).
+We let $\phi$ be a formula and write $\phi(\bar x)$ to indicate that the free variables of $\phi$ are exactly those in the tuple $\bar x$.
 When interpreted over graphs, FO formulas are defined over a vocabulary consisting of a single binary relation symbol $E$.
 Specifically, the formula $E(x,y)$ is interpreted over a graph $G = (V,E)$ as the set of all pairs $(u,v) \in V \times V$ such that $\{u,v\} \in E$.
 Given a tuple $\bar x = (x_1, \dots, x_n)$ of distinct variables, we define the FO formula

 so that its interpretation over $G$ is the set of all $n$-tuples of vertices that form a clique in $G$.

 We now introduce our novel \emph{clique-based first-order logic with counting (CFOC)} via the following syntax: